 December 04, 2016:

 The shape of Psychopsis papilio flowers is very unusual, so I am curious to see the flower stages from a bud until it is fully open.
-Days passed and slowly it started to crack open today.
+Days have passed since 23/11/2016 and slowly it starts to crack open today.